-Pursuing Reality: Possibilities, Digital Prints .
+Pursuing Reality: Possibilities, Photocollages .
 Jo-Anne Green, et al. 2021

 "The surface of the mind trembles without cease,

 |"(Thought is) a material process whose content is the total response to memory, including feelings, muscular reactions and even physical sensations that merge with and flow out of the whole response...
 In this whole movement, content that was originally in memory continually passes into and becomes an integral feature of the environment, whole content that was originally in the environment passes into and becomes an integral feature of memory, so that... the two participate in a single process, in which analysis into separate parts... has ultimately no meaning." - David Bohm (2)

 Pursuing Reality: Possibilities, is a series of photocollages and digital prints about patterns and networks in nature, including trees, mycelia, rivers and streams, and the human brain (neurons and Connectomes).
 It utilizes images found on the world wide web, social networks, Katie Holten's Irish Tree Alphabet — which spells out the Calasso quote above — and my own photographs, mostly taken at The Arnold Arboretum of Harvard University; an interconnected series produced by an interconnected community.